-The Jaume Plensa stainless steel sculpture, TALE TELLER VI, recently required a little “rescuing” by Senior Conservator of Sculpture, Thomas Podnar.
-The sculpture is a part of the of the Charles B. Hayes Family Sculpture Park at the Snite Museum of Art located on the campus of the University of Notre Dame.
+The Jaume Plensa sculpture, TALE TELLER VI, recently required a little “rescuing” by Senior Conservator of Sculpture, Thomas Podnar.
+The sculpture is a part of the of the Charles B. Hayes Family Sculpture Park at the Snite Museum of Art located in a public space on the campus of the University of Notre Dame.

-The Jaume Plensa artwork is a seated figure on a stone base, composed of letter forms in different languages.
+The Jaume Plensa sculpture, made of stainless steel, is a seated figure on a stone base, composed of letter forms in different languages.
 These letters are cut from 1/8 inch stainless steel plate in varying sizes, then formed and welded together to create a three-dimensional form.

 The stainless steel artwork; however, recently sustained damage which bent several elements, and it was in need of conservation treatment to return the Plensa sculpture to its original shape.
 As a result of the damage, the major form of the head was slightly askew, and one of the head supporting letter forms was critically bent.

 The sculpture traveled from the University of Notre Dame to the McKay Lodge Lab facilities for treatment.
 Major force would be required to move the springy forms of Jaume Plensa’s TALE TELLER VI back into alignment.